mpanighetti/dnd5e-species/constructs/janus.md

 A Janus is a personal assistant with access to all knowledge of the Universe, designed to cater to the needs of residents of The Good Plane.
 Or at least, that's what their creator told them.

 Doogas Vorcett was deep in meditative thought (but mostly high on mushrooms) when he entered a trance and became aware of strange whispers from The Far Realm.
 From these rumblings, he conceived of a cosmology previously unheard of in his world, where one's deeds in life were tabulated, sending them to a Good Plane or Bad Plane in death depending on their final score.
-These souls would be attended to by a Janus, a custodial construct with a vast repertorie of knowledge and abilities at its disposal.
+These souls would be attended to by a Janus, a custodial construct with a vast repertorie of knowledge and abilities at their disposal.

 Doogas sought to recreate the being from his visions.
-With the help of his tinkerer skills (and another round of mushrooms), he successfully brought a construct to consciousness and christened it "Janus".
-Though this Janus had no special connection to the Good Plane of Doogas' visions, it was instilled with his longing to connect with that other reality, and designed to emulate the function of a Janus to the best of its ability.
+With the help of his tinkerer skills (and another round of mushrooms), he successfully brought a construct to consciousness and christened them "Janus".
+Though this Janus had no special connection to the Good Plane of Doogas' visions, they were instilled with his longing to connect with that other reality, and designed to emulate the function of a Janus to the best of their ability.

 <figure>
   <img src="janus-tigerlilynoh.png" alt="Drawing of a humanoid figure resembling D'Arcy Carden from The Good Place with a gray blouse, purple corset and dress, and brown boots.
 Their skin has seams indicating that it's artificial and stitched together from separate components." />